 We all love animals; most of us like to pet and pamper the animals we come across.
-Although we all are animal lovers, due to our hectic city-lifestyle in an ever expanding concrete jungle, it is becoming increasingly difficult to actually own a pet.
+Although we all are animal lovers, due to our hectic city-lifestyle in an ever-expanding concrete jungle, it is becoming increasingly difficult to actually own a pet.
 It would be a struggle for us to take care of wounded or ill animals.
 In times like these, a few of us choose to lend a helping hand by supporting NGOs and charities that go out of their way to help rescue and rehabilitate animals in distress.

-Rakesh Shukla from Bengaluru
+Rakesh Shukla from VOSD

 Professionally a software engineer Rakesh Shukla has now dedicated all of his life savings to take care of over 850 stray dogs.
 Rakesh initially began by bringing home any stray dog that needed medical help or was abandoned.
 After a few protests from his wife, he then turned his office into a home for these little furry ones.
 As the numbers kept growing, he eventually sold all his wealth to buy a piece of land in Doddaballapur, outside Bengaluru, where he built a farm to shelter all his dogs.
 This farm is built in such a way that all of these dogs can run around and take a swim whenever they want to.

 Rakesh takes care of over 50 dogs each day that are medically ill and is doing his best to make sure the ones rejected by society get the love that they clearly deserve.
 At least 3 new dogs come in every week at his farm from all over India.
-He has registered an NGO named “Voice of Stray Dogs”, through which you can help him save more lives by doing your bit.
+He has registered an NGO named “Voice of Stray Dogs” (VOSD), through which you can help him save more lives by doing your bit.

 Amte Animal Ark

 Prakash Amte is a renowned personality who pioneered the work of animal care way back in 1973.
 Taking inspiration from his father Baba Amte’s social work, Prakash and his wife Mandakini started an asylum for injured wild animals that humans are generally taught to fear.
-It all began the day they saved a tiny baby monkey that was clinging to it’s dead mother who had been hunted by the Madia-Gond tribes in Hemalkasa village of Gadchiroli district in Maharashtra.
+It all began the day they saved a tiny baby monkey that was clinging to its dead mother who had been hunted by the Madia-Gond tribes in Hemalkasa village of Gadchiroli district in Maharashtra.
 However, when they realized that the tribe did it for survival and not for leisure, they made a deal with them to bring all the young and orphaned animals to him at his place in return for some food and clothes.

 And thus began the journey of Amte Animal Ark, expanding from a household with a single dog to a vast household that held over 115 wild animals in their courtyard!
 These animals, even though they were in cages, were treated with the utmost love and affection.
 At one point, there was also a lion that took shelter in their asylum.
 Prakash Amte taught people around him that if you have the right intentions then there was no need for you to fear these animals.
-Further, protecting these wild animals also ensures protection for the environment too!
+Further, protecting these wild animals also ensures environmental protection too!